vkontrimas/squint/README.md

 ![pixelated desktop screenshot](assets/pixelated.jpg)

 ### Storytime
-Wrote this because I got fed up with the tiny 3s delay of my `maim + imagemagick` solution on my 4k screen.
+Got fed up with the tiny 3s delay of my `maim + imagemagick` solution on a 4k screen.
 Rather than looking for existing solutions, I decided to play around with X11 and OpenGL.
-For this reason, I am calling directly into XLib and loading GL functions myself.

 # To do
 - ~~Pixelate~~